newrelic/terraform-provider-newrelic/website/docs/d/synthetics_private_location.html.markdown

 * `account_id` - (Optional) The New Relic account ID of the associated private location.
 If left empty will default to account ID specified in provider level configuration.
 * `name` - (Required) The name of the Synthetics monitor private location.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `key` - The key of the private location.